Cycling the Congo Nile Trail: Stories From the Road

 0 comments

 For adventurous travelers, few journeys capture Rwanda’s spirit like the Congo Nile Trail.
 Stretching about 227 kilometers along the scenic shores of Lake Kivu, this cycling route is more than a test of endurance; it’s an open window into the country’s landscapes, culture, and everyday life.
+With Gorilla Bike Tours, the trail transforms from a line on a map into a living story.
+Each ride is filled with smiles, encounters, and lessons that stay with you long after your bike tires leave the red Rwandan soil.

 Why Cycle the Congo Nile Trail?